dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

 ---

-### Distributional Calculations
+# Distributional Calculations

-Fortunately for us (since most distributions involve a BIT more work than the exponential distribution...), `numpy.random` includes functions for drawing from most distributions:
+Fortunately for us (since most distributions involve a BIT more work than the exponential distribution...), `numpy.random` includes functions for sampling from most distributions:

 - Normal Distribution
 - Poisson Distribution